Xola-lab/Xola-lab/README.md

 <img src="20241006_025152_0000.png">
 </p>

-Hi!
-My name is Lind'ikhaya Xola and welcome to my GitHub!
+Hi, my name is **Lind'ikhaya Xola** and welcome to my GitHub!
 I am a **Data Analyst** inspired by the analytical mind of Sherlock Holmes.
 My passion lies in uncovering patterns, solving mysteries, and translating data into insightful conclusions.

 Feel free to connect and explore my work!

 ### 🧠 Analytical Expertise:
 - **Languages:** Python, SQL